Why is Revere a subscription app

 Why doesn’t Revere offer a one-time purchase option?

 This is a common question.
 Many people don’t like the idea of paying for something every month.
-I track my subscriptions in an app called Bobby and have 17 of them.
-I can understand why people prefer the one time payment.
+I have 17 of them myself and can understand why people prefer the one time payment.
 However, it’s not in their best interest for an app like Revere — let me explain.

 Your relationships are built over a lifetime, so an app focused on building them should also last a lifetime.
 If it doesn’t, there’s an unpleasant moment in the future where all that information will be lost or need to be moved someplace else.
 This happens in software all the time: companies create a product, people use it, then the company goes out of business and all the users are left on their own.